Nextiva / Blog / Marketing & Sales

 For example, a disgruntled customer’s negative post or review might go viral; an employee might upset a customer, or a social media post from your brand might be insensitive and misinterpreted by the public.

 Social media crises can also arise if your business makes a decision that doesn’t align with customer expectations.
-For example, when PayPal decided to update its “Acceptable Use Policy” last year — it included a clause that allows PayPal to withdraw $2,500 from users’ accounts if that user posted anything the company deemed as “misinformation or offensive.”
+For example, when PayPal decided to update its “Acceptable Use Policy,” it included a clause that allows PayPal to withdraw $2,500 from users’ accounts if that user posted anything the company deemed as “misinformation or offensive.”

 Understandably, this resulted in a social media crisis with the Twitter hashtag (now X) #BankruptPayPal going viral, with customers spreading the news about PayPal’s decision and encouraging others to take action by closing their PayPal accounts:

-The boycott directly impacted PayPal’s value, causing it to drop over 13% following its policy update.
+The boycott directly impacted PayPal’s value, causing its stock price to drop by over 13% following the policy update.
 This shows the potential business impact of a social media crisis:

 Other examples of social media crises include:

-- False information being spread about your company
+• False information is being spread about your company

 If left unmanaged, these crises will spread rapidly through social media marketing platforms because nothing moves faster than bad news.
-This will ruin your public image, directly impacting sales, profits, and business success.
+This will ruin your public image, directly impacting sales, profits, and business success.ad news.

 The Importance of a Social Media Crisis Management Plan

-Every small business needs a social media crisis management plan regardless of size or industry.
+Every small business needs a social media crisis management plan, regardless of size or industry.
+Social media crisis management is critical for every social media and communications professional.

-This procedure outlines who does what during a crisis and contains established steps to follow.
+This procedure outlines the roles and responsibilities during a crisis and provides established steps to follow.
 Such a plan helps you mitigate damage by responding quickly and effectively.
+A well-documented, flexible social media crisis plan will put you in the driver’s seat when it’s time to respond.

 Critical elements of an effective social media crisis management plan include: